-Complete the taxpayer information at the top of Form PTE.
+Complete the taxpayer information at the top of the PTE return.
 Type or print the correct name, address, ZIP code and identification numbers in the spaces provided.
 Indicate if the return is an original or amended return by marking the appropriate box.